jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 x_{i}
 $$
-represents the pixel value i.
+represents the pixel value i for the first hidden layer or the input from the previous layer otherwise.
 These equation looks intimidating.
-But let me go through one example to illustrate how simple it is.
+But let us go through one example to illustrate how simple it is.
 For example, for a grayscale image with just 4 pixels (0.1, 0.3, 0.2, 0.1) and weight (0.3, 0.2, 0.4, 0.3) and bias (-0.8), the output of the first node circled in red will be:

 $$
 z_j =  0.3 * 0.1 + 0.2 * 0.3 + 0.4 * 0.2 + 0.3 * 0.1  - 0.8 = -0.6